kaosborn/KaosPhysics/README.md

 Work is needed in these areas:

+* Add categories.
-* Improve menus beyond current proof-of-concept state.
+* Improve user interface.
 * Improve current translations, add more languages.

 #### DotGenJson folder

-The `DotGenJson` folder contains a .NET Core project that builds `DotGenJson.exe` for generating machine readable data of the KaosPhysics model.
+The `DotGenJson` folder contains a .NET Core project that builds `DotGenJson.exe` for generating machine readable data sourced from the KaosPhysics model.
 This program:

 * Provides detailed nuclide and isotope information.
-* Provides translations of terms to de, en, en-GB, en-US, es, it, ru:
+* Provides translations of terms to de, en, en-GB, en-US, es, fr, it, ru:
   * Element names
   * Decay mode names
   * Category names